lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-indicators/create-indicators.md

 Now go to Task 3

 ### Task 3: Standard Milestone
 You will need to add a Standard Milestone named to **Shipped**.
-Go to Task 4
+Once completed, go to Task 4

 ### Task 4: Map Milestone
 Add the Shipped Milestone to the **Order Number** Identifier.